oatlayers/oatlayers/README.md

 <h1 align="center">👋 Hi there!
 I'm Keanu.</h1>

 <p align="center">I love contributing to open source!
-I'm a computer science enthusiast.
+I'm a computer science and linux enthusiast.
 I specialize in NLP and open source projects.
 Currently learning ethical hacking and trying to become an <a href="https://www.indiehackers.com/">indie hacker.</a></p>